laravel/docs/scout.md

     'queue' => true,

 Even when the `queue` option is set to `false`, it's important to remember that some Scout drivers like Algolia and Meilisearch always index records asynchronously.
 Meaning, even though the index operation has completed within your Laravel application, the search engine itself may not reflect the new and updated records immediately.

+Typesense, on the other hand, indexes records synchronously.
+So you want to set `'queue' => true` so that writes to Typesense are sent from a queue worker.

 To specify the connection and queue that your Scout jobs utilize, you may define the `queue` configuration option as an array: